Kiwanuka Sulaiman

-Kiwanuka Sulaiman is a Ugandan politician, businessman and former professional Footballer who played as a striker for Express FC and Tooro United FC before his career was cut short by injuries.
-He later became the owner of The Spartans Fc.
-He is a son to a former motorsport administrator Late Hajji Juma Nkambwe who lived at Wanjeyo.
+Kiwanuka Sulaiman (born 20 September 1982) is a Ugandan politician, businessman and former professional football player who played as a striker for Express FC and Tooro United F.C. before his career was cut short by injuries.
+He later became the owner of The Spartans FC.
+He is a son to former motorsport administrator, the late Hajji Juma Nkambwe, who lived at Wanjeyo.

-He is a politician in Nakifuma willing to represent in Parliament of Uganda in 2026 for Nakifuma County.
+He is a member of Parliament for Nakifuma county.

-He was born in 1982 at Nakifuma, Kinyonyi to Hajjat Hadijah Namatovu who stays on Salaama Road in Kampala.
+He was born in 1982 at Nakifuma, Kinyonyi to Hajjat Hadijah Namatovu.

-Early life and education
+Early life and education.

-He was born to Hajji Juma Nkambwe and Hajjat Hadijah Namatovu.
+Sulaiman was born to Hajji Juma Nkambwe and Hajjat Hadijah Namatovu.
 After his birth, he didn't spend much time with his mother who had to continue with her studies.
 He was left with his Grandmother Nanfuka Walia who stayed in Bweyogerere.

-He attended early education at Nursery Ku Muzikiti in Bweyogerere before joining Hassan Trabih for Primary one to Primary Seven.

-His secondary education, he joined Bweyogerere Secondary School for senior one and two.
-Since he was a footballer, his mentorship coach Kaddu Badru moved with him through three different school including Naggalama Islamic, Kasawo Secondary School and Later Namagabi Secondary School - Kayunga where he achieved his ordinary level Certificate of education.
-He rejoined Namagabi Secondary School, Kayunga for Advanced Certificate of education by Headteacher Yusuf Kinene and became a sports prefect during the time.
+He attended early education at Nursery Ku Muzikiti in Bweyogerere before joining Hassan Trabih for primary one to seven.
+For his secondary education, he joined Bweyogerere Secondary School for senior one and two.
+Since he was a footballer, his mentorship coach Kaddu Badru moved with him through three different school including Naggalama Islamic, Kasawo Secondary School and Later Namagabi Secondary School - Kayunga where he achieved his ordinary level Certificate of Education.
+He rejoined Namagabi Secondary School, Kayunga for an Advanced Certificate of Education by Headteacher Yusuf Kinene and became a sports prefect during the time.

 He studied BCOM External from Makerere University.